Inspirational Quotations #209

 Common Mistake 1: Praise is substantial and obscures the criticism

-• Praise: “Surya, our management was very impressed with the attendance at our annual family picnic.
+• Praise: “Sarah, our management was very impressed with the attendance at our annual family picnic.
 The weather was great.
 The catered food was excellent.
 The activities for children were wonderful.
 You even organized contests for children and family.”

 • Criticism: “By the way, you overspent by 35%.
 You should check your expenses and try to be within budget.”